 - School of Public Health

 - School of Health Professions

-We continue to attract outstanding faculty members who are widely recognized as experts in their fields, and who continue to expand our body of knowledge with probing and innovative research.
-Our research funding has grown to over $40 million annually, most of it provided by the National Institutes of Health, considered the gold standard when judging the quality of biomedical research.
+One reason for our growth can be found in the classrooms and laboratories: our widely known and highly regarded faculty members who continue to expand our body of knowledge with innovative research.
+Our research funding has grown to more than $41 million annually, most of it provided by the National Institutes of Health, which is considered the gold standard when judging the quality of biomedical research.

-Our students find themselves working side-by-side with these professionals as they pursue careers as osteopathic physicians, scientists, physician assistants, public health professionals, healthcare administrators, and physical therapists.
-We offer seven graduate degree programs, with two more nearly ready to begin.
+Our students find themselves learning side-by-side with these professionals as they pursue careers as osteopathic physicians, scientists, physician assistants, public health professionals, health care administrators, and physical therapists.
+We offer eight graduate degree programs, with two more nearly ready to begin.

-With the recent addition of a Medical Education and Training Building containing 112,000 square feet of space, our 33-acre campus in the heart of Fort Worth's Cultural District now has over 1.2 million square feet of buildings.
+Our facilities are growing as well.
+Our 33-acre campus in the heart of Fort Worth's Cultural District now has more than 1.2 million square feet of building space.

 Scott B. Ransom, DO, MBA, MPH

 This page last modified April 4, 2011